 Regardless if you use centralized or decentralized exchanges, each platform reports transactions in different formats.
 You’ll need these transactions’ records to be compiled and organized for i) tax reporting purposes, ii) to fulfill anti-money laundering regulation or iii) for compliance reasons when dealing with traditional banks.

-Crypto tax software help you to standardize and aggregate your portfolio’s data across multiple platforms so that you can calculate your taxes.
+Crypto tax calculators helps you to standardize and aggregate your portfolio’s data across multiple platforms so that you can calculate your taxes.

-In addition, many of these software, also provide crypto dashboards and crypto portfolio trackers as part of their offer, giving you the possibility of a global view of your crypto assets.
+In addition, many of these, provide crypto dashboards, customer support and crypto portfolio trackers as part of their offer, giving you the possibility of a global view of your crypto assets.

 Tax-loss harvesting to reduce the crypto tax burden